 Just a refresher – I will provide 5 bold predictions each week.
 I will grade those 5 bold picks on the old elementary scale of grades A-D.

-1. Dak Prescott is listed as the QB3 this week, he will finish outside the top 12
+1. Dak Prescott is listed as the third best QB this week, he will finish outside the top 12.
+Outcome: What happened to Dak was horrible and injuries are plowing their way through the NFL this year.
+Grade A.

-3. Antonio Gibson is slotted as the RB22, this week he finishes as a top 10 RB
+3. Antonio Gibson is slotted as the 22nd best RB, this week he finishes as a top 10 RB.
+Outcome: Washington was not able to run the ball and Gibson had a fairly weak day.
+Grade D.

 Grade B: 4 times